 Overall in MLS, Carroll is only one of 11 players to have started at least 300 games, currently with 322.
 Only three players – Steve Ralston, Kyle Beckerman and Brad Davis – have more in MLS history, with Carroll 50 away from tying Ralston’s record.
 Carroll is also sixth on the league’s all-time games played list with 344.
 He only trails Beckerman, Ralston, Davis, Jeff Cunningham and Davy Arnaud in that category.
 Carroll is also the owner of MLS second-longest streak of consecutive games played, which reached 90 in 2006.

-2016 (Union): Brian Carroll has played 13 games this year, starting in the place of Maurice Edu for nine of them.
-Carroll scored a stoppage time in a match against Colorado to salvage a crucial draw for the Union.
-He has broken the Philadelphia Union record for most appearances, and became only the eighth player in MLS history to break the 350 appearances mark.
+2016 (Union): Brian Carroll has played 19 games this year, starting 18 matches so far in place of Maurice Edu who has yet to make his 2016 debut due to a left tibia stress fracture suffered in the preseason.
+Carroll scored a stoppage-time goal in a match against Colorado to salvage a crucial draw for the Union.
+He has broken the Philadelphia Union record for most starts (151), becoming only the eighth player in MLS history to break the 350 appearances mark.

 2015 (Union): Carroll played 22 league games and started in 21.
 The Union re-signed Brian Carroll for the 2016 season on Jan.
 20, 2016.

 2014 (Union): Appeared in 21 games and had 17 starts for a total of 1,467 minutes.
 He became the sixth field player in MLS history to make 300 career starts on Sept.
 13 when he started against New York Red Bulls.
 Brown’s lone assist of season came in a 1-1 draw with Montreal on March 29.